 Two other fundamental responsibilities of state government are education and infrastructure.
 I am proud to say that we have prioritized hundreds of millions of dollars in funding to each of these budget items every year I’ve served in the House.

 Utica Community Schools has received a foundation allowance increase of over $15 million more per year since 2016.
 We need to continue increasing that number to make up for losses during the Great Recession, and to address the lack of adequate special education funding.
 I’ve also worked with my colleagues on both sides of the aisle to increase funding for CTE students.
 Skilled trades have been overlooked in a push to get every child enrolled in a 4-year university and that one-size-fits-all approach has contributed to the skills gap we’re facing today.

-Transportation funding has been increased by $1 billion in the last few years, but it remains a challenge.
-The house is currently working on a package of bills that would include an additional $800 million more per year to fix our local roads.
+Transportation funding has been increased by over $1 billion in the last few years, but it remains a challenge.
+The House is currently working on a package of bills that would include an additional $800 million more per year to fix our local roads.
 The plan will not raise taxes and it does not reduce school funding.

 PUTTING AN END TO THE PENSION TAX